 Disposed of a Motor Vehicle?

-A motor vehicle that had been sold, junked, totaled or registered out of state after October 2, 2015.
-The bills that came out in July 2016 are for vehicles registered from October 1, 2015 through September 30, 2016.
+A motor vehicle that had been sold, junked, totaled or registered out of state after October 2, 2022.
+The bills for July 2023 are for vehicles registered from October 1, 2022 through September 30, 2023.
 If you got rid of a vehicle and canceled the license plates any time during that assessment year, in order to have your bill pro-rated we require copies of the canceled plate receipt and some form of documentation as to what happened to the vehicle such as a bill of sale.
 See the list of acceptable forms of proof below.
 If the marker plates are not canceled or not used on another vehicle, the DMV will continue to list that vehicle as having a valid plate and continue to include it on the tax rolls.